Your child can get the very latest bone tumor treatment and sarcoma treatment at Seattle Children's.

 Our patients receive chemotherapy at our main campus in Seattle – most often in the hospital but sometimes in a clinic as outpatients.

-Radiation uses high-energy X-rays to kill cancer cells and reduce the size of tumors.
+Radiation uses high-energy beams to kill cancer cells and reduce the size of tumors.

-Some types of sarcoma, such as Ewing sarcoma, tend to respond very well to this treatment.
-Others, such as osteosarcoma, do not respond as well.
+Some types of sarcoma (bone cancers), such as Ewing sarcoma, tend to respond very well to this treatment.
+Others do not respond as well.

 Most often doctors give radiation using a machine outside the body to send rays to the right spot.
 In some cases, doctors give radiation by putting a small device inside the child's body.